Quasi-compact group schemes, Hopf sheaves, and their representations: Extensions of abelian varieties by affine group schemes

-It follows that $G/HG_{\ant}$ is on the one hand a quotient of the (connected) abelian variety $A$ --- and hence it is a connected abelian variety --- and on the other hand $G/HG_{\ant}$ is a quotient of an affine group scheme by a normal closed subgroup --- and hence affine by \cite[VIb 11.17]{kn:SGA3-1}.
-Hence $G/HG_{\ant}$ is a point and therefore $G=HG_{\ant}$.
+It follows that $G/(G_{\ant}H)$ is on the one hand a quotient of the (connected) abelian variety $A$ --- and hence it is a connected abelian variety --- and on the other hand $G/(G_{\ant}H)$ is a quotient of an affine group scheme by a normal closed subgroup --- and hence affine by \cite[VIb 11.17]{kn:SGA3-1}.
+We deduce that $G/(G_{\ant}H)=\Spec(\Bbbk)$ and therefore $G=G_{\ant}H$.